 If you have questions about any of these options, please contact Dr Jonathan Tallant, Head of Postgraduate Teaching, Faculty of Arts

 Instead of the modules outlined above, you have the option to take up to 30 credits of modules from a list of masters-level modules offered by different disciplines across the Faculty of Arts.
-You can find a full list of these modules in the accompanying information sheet.

 Further details on all of these modules can be found in the online module catalogue